hanwenzhang123/fullstack-note/02-note/README.md

 - looks cleaner, avoid too many `<div>`
 - `<React.Fragment>...</React.Fragment>`

+#### Material UI
+- A simple and customizable component library that allows us to import and use different components to create a user interface in our React application
+- Saves a significant amount of time since the developers do not need to write everything from scratch.

 #### Styled Components
 - a package that helps you to build componnets which have certian styles attached to them (CSS-in-JS)
 ```js